Thursday, January 13, 2022

 Wednesday, January 12, 2022

 by US Equestrian Communications Department | Jan 11, 2022, 10:00 AM EST

-Lexington, Ky. – US Equestrian congratulates the top endurance athletes from the 2020 competition season.
-Cheryl Van Deusen (New Smyrna Beach, Fla.) has won the Maggy Price Endurance Excellence Award, which is presented annually to the top U.S. senior endurance rider.
-Katie Bumgarner (Raleigh, N.C.) will receive the Brunjes Junior/Young Rider Trophy as the top U.S. junior or young rider in the sport.
+Lexington, Ky. – US Equestrian congratulates the top endurance athletes from the 2021 competition season.
+Cheryl Van Deusen (New Smyrna Beach, Fla.) will receive the Maggy Price Endurance Excellence Award, which is presented annually to the top U.S. senior endurance rider.
+Charly Dugan (Muncy, Pa.) will receive the Brunjes Junior/Young Rider Trophy as the top U.S. junior or young rider in the sport.

-This year marks Van Deusen’s fourth consecutive season as the top U.S. senior endurance athlete.
-She is currently ranked 4th in the FEI Endurance Open Riders World Ranking.
+This marks Van Deusen’s fifth consecutive season at the top of the U.S. senior endurance rankings.

 The Maggy Price Endurance Excellence Award is generously sponsored by Gold Medal Farm and Larry and Valerie Kanavy in memory of Maggy Price.
 Price was the 1992 FEI Endurance World Championship silver medalist and was instrumental in developing international endurance in the U.S. The Brunjes Junior/Young Rider Trophy is awarded in memory of Kathy Brunjes, a successful endurance athlete and active supporter of the junior/young rider program.

 In early 1997, the Eastern Crabbet Arabian Horse Society officers and directors approved the presentation of an annual Lifetime Achievement Award to individuals who best exemplify the ideals as stated in the ECAHS Philosophy through a lifetime of work for and with the Arabian horse.